ThKrypt/QualCoder/How-to-use.md

 ## Coding audio and video

 When coding audio or video, two windows are displayed, shown below.
 One window has the audio or video playing.
 The other window has the controls and a button to begin and end a coded segment.
-The controls window shows the codes in the bottom left pane and any transcript is shown in the bottom right pane.
+The controls window shows the codes in the bottom left pane and the .transcribed file text is shown in the bottom right pane.
+The transcription text can also be coded and annotated in this window.
+Right-clicking on a timestamp will give you a menu option to go to that section of the video.
+If a video has multiple audio tracks, you can cane the audio track too.
+Checking the scroll checkbox allows the transcript to scroll in time with the video, based on detected timestamps, however, you need to uncheck the scroll to be able to code the transcript.

 Once a segment is made using the _Start segment/Stop segment_ button this can be assigned to a code by right clicking on the relevant code and assigning the segment.

 ![coding a/v](https://qualcoder.files.wordpress.com/2019/03/pic9.png?w=990)

 Coding stripes for the coded segments are shown in the upper pane.
 Hovering the mouse over each stripe shows the code name, time segment and any memo attached to that coded segment.
 Right clicking on a coded segment stripe shows a menu that can be used to edit he memo or delete the coded segment.
 Coded stripes are shown on various lines so that they do not overlap.

+The transcript text can also be coded and annotated in this dialog.
+However, when the Scroll transcript check box is checked, this cannot be performed.
+Playing the video when this is check will scroll the transcript using the timestamps in time with the video.

 ##  Codebook